 \end{quote}

 and

 \begin{quote}

-``Although the human brain is clearly a three-dimensional structure, there is a distinct tendency for it to be organised into layers of cells such as those found in the cortex and in the lateral geniculate body.
-Although these are often folded into three dimensions, they are topologically equivalent to two-dimensional sheets.~...~these sheets of neurons would provide a natural home for SP patterns.'' {{\em ibid}.}.
+``...~there is a distinct tendency for [the brain] to be organised into layers of cells such as those found in the cortex and in the lateral geniculate body.
+Although these are often folded into three dimensions, they are topologically equivalent to two-dimensional sheets.~...~these sheets of neurons would provide a natural home for SP-patterns.'' {{\em ibid}.}.

 \end{quote}